Moazen98/news-aggregator-backend/README.md

 ### 5. Scheduler Commands

 The project includes command-line tasks that can be executed through Laravel’s scheduler.
-These commands are responsible for fetching and updating news from the integrated APIs.
+These commands are responsible for fetching and updating news from the integrated APIs and ensure that the data is regularly updated from the live data sources.

 ## Using Postman for Searching

 Within Postman, you can perform **search operations** to query stored news or directly fetch results from the third-party APIs in case no local data is available yet.

+* You can search by using the endpoint api, exist in the api.php file and pass the filters to the endpoint (type,q,from,source,to,category,author)

 ## Important Notes